 Because the seeds are small in size, Cabbage plant is grown by transplantation method.
-Seeds are first sown indoors in seedling trays or outdoors on seed beds & later the seedlings are transplanted into the container or in raised beds.
+Seeds are first sown indoors in seedling trays or outdoors on seed beds & later the seedlings are transplanted into the containers or in raised beds.

 Growing container: Seedling trays/ seed cups/ small polybags/ Seed bed.

-Growing medium: Coco peat (indoors), Fine soil (outdoors)
+Growing medium: Coco Peat (indoors), Fine soil (outdoors)

 Steps for seed sowing (Seed starting) in a container: